etamity/dashpad/README.md

 Dashpad.setVars({ keyPath: 'username', value: 'joseph' });
 ```

-Or you can set mutiple value in one goal:
+Or we can set mutiple value in one goal:

 ```js
 Dashpad.setVars([